PanupatC/CustomHUD/README.md

 `/hud tg` : show/hide target gauge\
 `/hud hpp` : show/hide HP%

+## TODO

+* Lockon indication
+* settings to have hp% in front of hp number

 ## Recurrent problem
 If the hud disappear randomly, it means memory location used to detect if the chat is expanded is not correct (due to an update or modified client)\